 Prior to this position, Plough served as vice president of strategy, planning and evaluation for The California Endowment from 2005–2009.
-He was responsible for the leadership of the Endowment’s strategic planning and development, evaluation, research, and organizational learning.
-Plough also served 10 years as director and health officer for the Seattle and King County Department of Public Health, and professor of health services at the University of Washington School of Public Health in Seattle.
-He previously served as director of public health in Boston for eight years.
+He was responsible for the Endowment’s strategic planning and development, evaluation, research, and organizational learning.
+Before this, he served 10 years as director and health officer for the Seattle and King County Department of Public Health and previously served as director of public health in Boston for eight years.

 Plough earned his PhD and MA at Cornell University, and his MPH at Yale University School of Medicine’s Department of Epidemiology and Public Health.
 He did his undergraduate work at St. Olaf College, where he earned a BA.
 He has held academic appointments at Harvard University School of Public Health, Tufts University Department of Community Medicine, and Boston University School of Management.
+He is currently clinical professor of health services at the University of Washington School of Public Health in Seattle.
 He has been the recipient of numerous awards for public service and leadership and is the author of an extensive body of scholarly articles, books, and book chapters.

 Plough lives in Princeton and is married with two adult sons and one grandchild.